-You cannot issue an EPC yourself and you might be offered the services via an estate or letting agent, however to get the best EPC cost, make sure you get the assessment completed directly.
+You cannot issue an EPC yourself and you might be offered the services via an estate or letting agent.
+However, to get the best EPC cost, you must make sure you get the assessment completed directly.

 What is involved in the EPC cost?

 The cost of an EPC covers the survey that is completed by an accredited Domestic Energy Assessor.
 It also covers the fee for the Energy Performance Certificate itself.

-The Certificate identifies how energy efficient the property is, grading it on a scale from A to G, with A meaning ‘Very Efficient’ and G meaning ‘Not Very Efficient.’
+The Certificate identifies how energy efficient the property is.
+It's graded on a scale from A to G, with A meaning ‘Very Efficient’ and G meaning ‘Not Very Efficient.’
 The average energy efficiency rating for a property in England and Wales is band D.

-The EPC will also assign the property a number from 1-100, with a higher number signifying that the property is more energy efficient.
-A more energy efficient home means that fuel bills will cost less.
+The EPC will also assign the property a number from 1-100.
+A higher number signifies that the property is more energy efficient.
+A more energy efficient home means that fuel bills will be more cost effective.

 What does a Domestic Energy Assessor do?

 When you pay for the cost of an EPC, you are also paying for the services provided by a Domestic Energy Assessor (DEA).
 The EPC usually takes between 45 minutes and an hour to complete.

-The DEA will carry out a number of health and safety checks on your property and take dimensions throughout the building to identify areas where heat may be lost.
+The DEA will carry out a number of health and safety checks on your property.
+They'll take dimensions throughout the building to identify areas where heat may be lost.
 Examples of where heat could be lost include through windows, ceilings and walls.

 The property will be inspected to give an indication of how much it will cost to power and heat your home.
 The EPC also identifies the amount you could potentially save should you improve the energy efficiency of the household running costs as outlined within the Certificate.